 May.
 Sent to Griffiths Air Force Base, Rome, New York, following the decommissioning of the Hobbs airfield; assigned to the Public Information Office while awaiting permanent assignment.
 Attends an evening class in Russian at the Utica branch of Syracuse University and art classes at the Munson-Williams-Proctor Institute, Utica.

 January.
 Volunteers for assignment to Fort Richardson, Anchorage, Alaska, the only post available outside the contiguous forty-eight states.
-Stops in Los Angeles en route to see his father, who had moved there with Sylvia before Robert graduated from high school; it is their last visit before Earl’s death in 1965 in Florida.
+Stops in Los Angeles en route to see his father; it is their last visit before Earl’s death in 1965 in Florida.
 While stationed at Fort Richardson, he edits the base’s newspaper, the Sourdough Sentinel.

 September.
 Discharged from the Air Force.
-Enters the School of the Art Institute of Chicago under the G.I.
-Bill, majoring in painting and graphics.
+Enters the School of the Art Institute of Chicago under the GI Bill, majoring in painting and printmaking.
 Active in the Zeta chapter of Delta Phi Delta, a national honor art fraternity.
-During his four years at the school, he supplements his stipend from the G.I.
-Bill by working nights taking inventory at Ryerson Steel and later for the Marshall Field & Company department store, and working part time at the Ryerson Library at the Art Institute; spends one summer illustrating the classified section of the phone book published by the R. R. Donnelley Print Company.
+During his four years at the school, he supplements his stipend from the GI Bill by working nights taking inventory at Ryerson Steel and later for the Marshall Field & Company department store, and working part time at the Ryerson Library at the Art Institute; spends one summer illustrating the classified section of the phone book published by the R. R. Donnelley & Sons Company.